ROCm/rocBLAS/README.md

 The rocBLAS samples have no external dependencies, but our unit test and benchmarking applications do.
 These clients introduce the following dependencies:
 1.  [boost](http://www.boost.org/)
 2.  [lapack](https://github.com/Reference-LAPACK/lapack-release)
+  * lapack itself brings a dependency on a fortran compiler
 3.  [googletest](https://github.com/google/googletest)

 Linux distros typically have an easy installation mechanism for boost through the native package manager.